imD0g/Node-Crud-Applicaiton/README.md

 # basic-crud
-Basic crud app to practice
+Here is a basic crud app I have created